jackokring/agon-vdp/README.md

 The AGON documentation can now be found on the [Agon Light Documentation Wiki](https://github.com/breakintoprogram/agon-docs/wiki)

-### Building

-The ESP32 is programmed via the USB connector at the top of the board using the Arduino IDE.
-It has been tested on version 1.8.19 and the latest 2.0.4.

 #### PlatformIO VSCode/Linux (Debian)

 You will need to `sudo apt install python3-pip python3-dev` to get python up before adding the VSCode plugin for `PlatformIO`.
 When building you will get a warning about changed core default setting.
 Just open the repository root as a folder.
 The `cspell` plugin was also used.
 If your system is small, then avoid installing the recommended `C/C++` plugin as the built in C/C++ tool is good enough (for this project) and uses much less resources.
+Remember it comment out `//#define EMULATED` in `agon.h` if you are building for hardware and not the `fab-agon-emulator`.
+This will enable all features that are not yet supported in the emulator.

-#### Arduino IDE settings
+#### Arduino IDE settings (Not Used for Building `firmware.bin`)

 In order to add the ESP32 as a supported board in the Arduino IDE, you will need to add in this URL into the board manager: